Markeli: Location and description

-Markeli is situated near the Mochuritsa River (a major tributary of the Tundzha), on the western tip of the Hisar highland, which is part of the southeastern Balkan Mountains.
+Markeli is situated south of the Balkan Mountains near the Mochuritsa river, a major tributary of the Tundzha, at the point where the river flows out of the Karnobat Valley at on the western tip of the Hisar Heights.
 The stronghold's location was selected so as to defend the Rish and Varbitsa mountain passes.
-It was the starting point of a chain of Bulgarian fortifications along the route to the capital Pliska crossing the mountains.
+It was the starting point of a chain of Bulgarian fortifications along the route to the early medieval capital Pliska crossing the mountains.
 The area was inhabited before the castle's construction, as indicated by traces of prehistoric and Iron Age settlements and Ancient Roman burial mounds in the surrounding area.

 Archaeological research of the fortress has been conducted since 1986.
 It has revealed that the castle was built in Late Antiquity (the early Byzantine period).
 The fortifications were constructed out of crushed stones with integrated rows of bricks and are thought to date to the reign of either Anastasius I (491–518) or Justinian I (527–565), i.e. the late 5th to mid-6th century.
 The ramparts were up to 10 m high and had over 3 m ditches before them.
 The entire fortress, including the embankments dating to the early 9th century, had an area of 173 acre.

 The ruins of a Christian church (basilica) that have been unearthed in the eastern part of the castle are equally old as the fortifications.
 A well tower was positioned in the vicinity of the river in order to control access to the fortress and provide water for the defenders.
 An ancient bridge crossed the river near the tower, and an underground passage served as another way for the inhabitants to enter or leave Markeli.